lblonk/python-random-art/README.md

 For more information and further discussion, see http://math.andrej.com/category/random-art/

-You need Python 2.7 or later to run the program.
+You need Python 3.5 and numpy or later to run the program.
 To start the program, run `randomart.py` from command-line or from the Python IDE *IDLE*.